Chantelle Boye-Hlorkah: Everton

-Boye-Hlorkah made her debut for the club in 2013.
+She made her debut for the club in 2013.
 In May of the 2013 season she scored her first goal for the Blues against Doncaster Rovers Belles.
 After Everton won the 2017 Spring Series, she was offered her first full-time contract with the first team.
+On 12 June 2020, she signed a new one year contract extension with the club.

 Aston Villa

-In 2021 she signed a two year long contract with Aston Villa.
+In 2021, Boye-Hlorkah signed a two year long contract with Aston Villa.
+She made 22 league appearances during her time with the club.